5 Tips for Starting Up (or Starting Over) your Social Media Marketing

 Many of us wonder what it would be like to just hit the reset button and start all over again.
 If you're feeling stuck, overwhelmed or uninspired, it's time to do just that.

-When it comes to social media content, you don't necessarily need to do more, just do things differently.
+When it comes to social media content, you don't necessarily need to do more; just do things differently.
 Taking calculated risks and trying new things in your marketing campaigns is the key to getting results.

-But first, a disclaimer: we're not suggesting deleting your pages and profiles and starting over from scratch (that is rarely necessary).
+But first, a disclaimer: We're not suggesting deleting your pages and profiles and starting over from scratch (that is rarely necessary).
 We also don't want you to shoot blindly from the hip here.
 To be clear, don't throw caution to the wind and do anything that comes to mind.
 The trick is to come up with a strategy and take small steps.

 1. Find inspiration on social media

 Producing shareable content is vital to your social media success.
 But where do you start?
 You have several options.
 You can use Twitter Trends and Facebook Insights to find out what people are talking about in your niche.
-Both platforms offer a wealth of information that can help you create relevant content.
+Both platforms offer a wealth of information to help you create relevant content.
 Take a look at what your competitors are doing and follow their lead, or search for content on Google, BuzzSumo and other sites.

 Know what hashtags they’re using to talk about your product and what platforms your customers congregate on.